hyosung11/Launch-School/Courses/JS101/Lesson-1-Preparations/lesson-1_quiz-1.md

 Your Answer

-- [ ] The last line produces an error since `myVariable` already references a `string`.
+- [ ] A. The last line produces an error since `myVariable` already references a `string`.
 Once you create a variable, you can't assign a different type to that variable.

-- [x] The two `myVariables` are different.
-One stores a `string`, the other a `number`.
+- [x] B. The two `myVariables` are different.
+One stores a `string`, the other a `number`. *Wrong answer.
+Don't select this one.*

-- [x] This code works.
+- [x] C. This code works.
 Once you can create a variable, you can reassign it to a different value.

-- [ ] All of the above are **false**.
+- [ ] D. All of the above are **false**.

+Discussion

+* Reassigning a variable to a different type is legal.
+* The code contains only one variable: `myVariable`

 ## Question 9